edinburghsocietea/edinburghsocietea.github.io/teaintro.md

 Green teas can have a vast range of flavours: light and sweet, vegetal, stony, or grassy.

-Available in SocieTEA: Bancha Hougicha, Bilouchun, Genmaicha, Japanese Cherry, Peach Sencha, Pre-Rain Lung Ching Dragon Well, Sencha
+Available in SocieTEA: Bancha Hougicha, Bilouchun, Genmaicha, Japanese Cherry, Peach Sencha, Pre-Rain Lung Ching Dragon Well, Sencha.

 ### Oolong Tea